 Creation of the new aircraft factory stumbled slightly when the first of the new hangars was destroyed in a storm but over the next few years the site was developed extensively creating assembly and test facilities.
-AV Roe invited the Lancashire Aero Club to join them at Woodford after they were ‘evicted’ from Alexandra Park and they utilised the existing farm buildings as a club house until they relocated to Barton Aerodrome in the mid-1920s.
+AV Roe invited the Lancashire Aero Club to move with them to Woodford after they too were ‘evicted’ from Alexandra Park.

 One of the first aircraft to emerge from Woodford was the Avro Avian and between 1926 and 1928 some 405 examples of the Training and Touring biplane were produced.